KopynaIvan/HandWritten-Digit-Recognition/README.md

 # HandWritten-Digit-Recognition
-Neural network model for recognizing handwritten digits
+Features

+Neural network (CNN or MLP depending on your implementation)

+Trains on the MNIST dataset

+Evaluates accuracy on test set

+Predicts digits from external images (optional)

+Supports CPU/GPU training